mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 * How to apply those basic math concepts to a spreadsheet of data.
 * How to turn basic math + a spreadsheet of data into a story idea.

 Contained in this repository are the datasets used to illustrate the concepts.
-They are kept here in .csv format, so you can use Excel, OpenOffice or Google Spreadsheets to do the same analysis.
+They are kept here in .csv format, so you can use Excel or Google Spreadsheets to do the same analysis.
 The spreadsheet formulas and concepts will work on any of those three software platforms.

 ##Introduction##